-Depending upon where you are stationed will typically determine the locations you will deploy.
-For instance, ships and submarines stationed in Norfolk VA will deploy throughout the Atlantic Ocean, Mediterranean Sea, as well as around the Coast of Africa and into the Persian Gulf (depending on the regions with the most turmoil).
+Depending on where you are stationed will typically determine the locations you will deploy.
+For instance, ships and submarines stationed in Norfolk VA will deploy throughout the Atlantic Ocean, the Mediterranean Sea, as well as around the Coast of Africa and into the Persian Gulf (depending on the regions with the most turmoil).
 Ships stationed on the West Coast will deploy throughout the Pacific, visiting U.S. ports in Japan, South Korea, and Hawaii.
-With recent conflicts, ships from the West Coast, Pearl Harbor, and Japan will also cruise into the Middle East and into the Persian Gulf.
+With recent conflicts, ships from the West Coast, Pearl Harbor, and Japan will also cruise to the Middle East and into the Persian Gulf.

-If you are stationed as part of the air wing commands, you too will deploy on larger ships, but have a facility to do maintenance and daily work on a Naval Air Base like Oceana in Virginia Beach (outside Norfolk VA), North Island in Coronado CA, outside San Diego Naval Station.
+If you are stationed as part of the air wing commands, you will deploy on larger ships but have a facility to do maintenance and daily work on a Naval Air Base like Oceana in Virginia Beach (outside Norfolk VA), North Island in Coronado CA, outside San Diego Naval Station.